 In Argentina, the usual work schedule is 8 hours per day and the maximum 48 hours per week.
 A minimum of 12 hours between the close of one shift and the start of the next is a must.
 Workers generally get off work at 1 p.m. on Saturdays.

 Nationally, the law does not allow workers in both public and private establishments from working more than 8 hours per day or 48 hours per week, including employees who do not get any remuneration for their work.
 An average workweek includes 45 hours counting the 5 hours on Saturday.
 Night work is defined as any work done between 9 p.m. and 6 a.m.
-Employees who work at night cannot work more than 7 hours in a 24 hour period.
+Employees' total work hours at night cannot be more than 7 hours in a 24-hour period.
 For employees working in a hazardous work environment are not allowed to work more than 6 hours in a 24 hour period or 36 hours in a week.

 Employees working more than 48 hours a week are entitled to overtime pay.
 Overtime work is compensated at 1.5 times the normal pay rate, and at 2 times the normal pay rate on holidays, Sundays, and later than 1 p.m. on Saturdays.
 Overtime work cannot be more than 30 hours per month or 200 hours in a year.

 Employees in Argentina get the following 13 public holidays:

 - Jan.
 1: New Year's Day